 So you’ve got to move, it’s a shame.
-No matter what lies next, it is almost always difficult to let go of land and home which you have spent so much of your life in.
+No matter what lies next, it is almost always difficult.
+Difficult to let go of the land and home in which you have spent so much of your life in.
 What makes it even tougher, however, is if that land is also earning you a monthly income.
-That’s a situation where you, as a seller, want to retain mineral rights.
+That’s a situation where you, as a seller, want to retain mineral rights to land.

 Retaining Mineral Rights in a Sale of Land

 Well, the answer is yes.
 You can sell your land and keep your mineral rights.
 In order to do so, you must add an exception in the contract for the sale of your land.
 You will be entering into a split estate contact with the new party, who will now be the owner of the surface rights.

 Benefits of Keeping Your Mineral Rights

 Are you receiving royalties from your mineral rights?
 Then, retaining their ownership will keep your income stream steady.
 If your land has not yet been explored for oil, gas, or precious minerals, then your non-producing mineral rights still may be valuable.
 If a company were interested in drilling on your property, as the mineral rights owner, you would be in charge of the negotiation.

 Downsides When Seller Wants to Retain Mineral Rights to Land